productteams/kaldi-hugo-restoration805/site/content/products.md

   plans:
     - description: Perfect for homeowners.
       items:
-        - 3 lbs of coffee per month
+        - 1 maintenance visit per month
-        - Green or roasted beans"
+        - All types of Wood Floors"
-        - One or two varieties of beans"
+        - One or two varieties of coating"
       plan: Small
-      price: '150'
+      price: '50'
     - description: 'Great for businesses with lots of traffic'
       items:
         - 3 maintenence visits per quarter
         - all types of floors
         - Up to 4 different varieties of finishes depending on the wear level
       plan: Big